melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-de/seurat-de.md

 Let's use the helper functions above to plot and view the overlap/agreement between our pseudobulk versus single-cell approaches

 !!! question
-    Can you explain why we're seeing the discrepencies we see between the two methods here?
+    Can you explain why we're seeing the discrepancies we see between the two methods here?

     ```r
     merged_deg_data <- Merge_DEG_dataframes(pseudobulk.de = treatment.response.CD16.pseudo,